How Hindi Crime Web Series Have An Upper Caste, Anti-Minority Bias

 On the other hand, most of the “good guys” have Hindu names and there are no turbaned Sikhs among them.

 The reality was actually the opposite.
-The Punjab Police Special Task Force that re-captured Mintoo, Parvinder and others, largely comprising turbaned Sikh officers but was led by the then ADGP Dinkar Gupta, currently Punjab’s DGP.
+The Punjab Police Special Task Force that re-captured Mintoo, Palwinder ‘Pinda’ and others, largely comprising turbaned Sikh officers but was led by the then ADGP Dinkar Gupta, currently Punjab’s DGP.

 The film also uncritically propagates State propaganda by asserting that the jail break was almost scuttled because of demonetisation.